hkmarcoot/ciptex-task-management-backend/README.md

 The scanEntireTable, createItem, updateStatus and deleteItem routes and Lambda functions are the GET, POST, PUT and DELETE in RESTful API.

-Their routes are created by repeated step 4, and their Lambda functions are created by refering examples from these resources:
+Their routes are created by repeating step 4, and their Lambda functions are created by refering examples from these resources:

 - [The App Creation Template For AWS CloudFormation](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html#websocket-api-chat-app-create-dependencies)
 - [Amazon DynamoDB References](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/dynamodb/)